pfrazee/local/docs/apps/building.md

 ### Link.subscribe( <small>request/target url</small> )

-Programs can subscribe to [Server-Sent Events](https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events) from either local or remote Web servers.
+Programs can subscribe to <a target="_top" href="https://developer.mozilla.org/en-US/docs/Server-sent_events/Using_server-sent_events">Server-Sent Events</a> from either local or remote Web servers.
 The protocol works by issuing a GET request for a 'text/event-stream' content-type, then leaves the streaming response open to receive event packets.
 As each event arrives, the listeners are notified:

 ```javascript
 var eventStream = Link.subscribe('https://myhost.com/news');